dennisrua/wireframing/README.md

 **Why it’s useful for wireframing:**
 Figma simplifies the design process by enabling teams to move from low-fidelity sketches to high-fidelity, interactive wireframes in one platform.
 It eliminates version control issues and ensures seamless communication between designers, developers, and stakeholders.

+## Benefits of Wireframing in Software Development

+Wireframing plays a crucial role in the software development process by providing a visual blueprint of the system before any code is written.
+It allows teams to quickly experiment with layouts, navigation flows, and content organization without heavy investment in design or development.

+### Key Benefits

+- **Guides the Design Process**
+  Wireframes give a clear picture of how the application will look and function.
+For example, defining the **layout structure** ensures that headers, menus, and content areas are positioned consistently across all screens.
+This provides a foundation for both UI design and development.

+- **Facilitates Communication**
+  Wireframes act as a common language between designers, developers, and stakeholders.
+A simple wireframe showing **navigation** helps everyone understand how users will move from the homepage to a booking form or checkout screen.
+This reduces misunderstandings and aligns expectations early.

+- **Saves Time and Cost**
+  By spotting potential usability issues in the **content placement** stage, teams avoid expensive redesigns later in the development cycle.
+For example, realizing that the "Checkout" button is hidden or confusing in the wireframe is much cheaper to fix before coding begins.

+- **Supports Requirement Validation**
+  Wireframes can be compared against documented requirements to confirm that all functionalities (like **search filters or booking confirmation**) are accounted for.
+This ensures that the system design aligns with business goals before moving forward.

+In short, wireframing bridges the gap between requirement analysis and actual development, giving everyone a clear roadmap for the final product.